Lessons from pendulums: A design comparison of three lab activities: Literature Review: Lab Curriculum Research and Development

-The designers expect the authenticity of this research to support learning in two main ways: first, authentic research requires scientific practices like reading published literature, developing a research plan, data analysis, collaboration, and iteration; second, the authenticity of this research goes \textit{beyond} “offer[ing] students glimpses of what it means to do experimental physics” \cite{smith_best_2021}, which can impact student motivation and affect \cite{oliver_student_2023}.
-Oliver \textit{et al.} \cite{oliver_student_2023} identify six different aspects of the course designed to engage students in authentic research: a scaffolded literature review, meetings with the PI of the project (twice per semester for each group), metacognitive reflections, teamwork, peer review, a final reflection structured as a “memo to future researchers”, and the publication of their research.
+The designers expected the authenticity of this research to support learning in two main ways: first, authentic research requires scientific practices such as reading published literature, developing a research plan, data analysis, collaboration, and iteration; second, the authenticity of this research goes \textit{beyond} “offer[ing] students glimpses of what it means to do experimental physics” \cite{smith_best_2021}, which is expected to positively impact student motivation and affect \cite{oliver_student_2023}.
+Oliver \textit{et al.} \cite{oliver_student_2023} identify six different aspects of the course designed to engage students in such authentic research: a scaffolded literature review, meetings with the PI of the project (twice per semester for each group), metacognitive reflections, teamwork, peer review, a final reflection structured as a “memo to future researchers,” and the publication of their research.

-The research from the first few semesters of this course highlights that engagement in scientific practices did occur \cite{oliver_student_2023}, students felt they participated in authentic research \cite{werth_impacts_2022, oliver_student_2023}, students felt that they had achieved their teamwork goals \cite{werth_assessing_2022}, and students felt that teamwork contributed to their success in the course \cite{werth_assessing_2022}.
+The education research from the first few semesters of this course highlights that engagement in scientific practices did occur \cite{oliver_student_2023}.
+Students felt they participated in authentic research \cite{werth_impacts_2022, oliver_student_2023}, that they had achieved their teamwork goals \cite{werth_assessing_2022}, and that teamwork contributed to their success in the course \cite{werth_assessing_2022}.

-The theoretically-informed curricula described here all invoke learning theories, albeit in different ways: the design principles of RTP were inspired by educational research, although the exact connections are unclear; the researchers at CU Boulder outline expectations about how authenticity supports learning and list various features of their CURE expected to promote it; Brookes \textit{et al.} \cite{brookes_implementing_2020} list their overarching instructional values and intentionalities that help them select theoretical frameworks to do design work.

-As with learning goals, theory does not uniquely and completely determine design \cite{Cobb2007, elby_rethinking_2020}.
-At the same time, these theoretically-informed approaches to description and explanation can provide insight into the design process and the links between learning goals and pedagogical structures.
-Explicating the reasoning undergirding design decisions, especially theoretically-grounded reasoning, can generate instructionally actionable insight \cite{elby_rethinking_2020} and testable conjectures \cite{disessa_cobb_2004,Cobb2007, sandoval2014}.
+As with learning goals, theory does not uniquely and completely determine design \cite{Cobb2007, elby_rethinking_2020, boudreaux_how_2020}.
+Still, theoretically-grounded descriptions provide insight into the design process and the reasoning that links learning goals and pedagogical structures.
+Empirical study is necessary to understand what works when, for whom, and how, but the application of those findings to new situations and curricula necessarily involves theorizing.
+Explicating the reasoning for design decisions, especially theoretically-grounded reasoning, can generate instructionally actionable insight \cite{elby_rethinking_2020, robertson_curricular_2021} and empirically testable conjectures \cite{disessa_cobb_2004,Cobb2007, sandoval2014}.